Ron423c/Ripple-For-Firefox/README.md

 ## Running tests

 1. Clone the repository
-2. `cd` into the repository and install dependencies with `yarn install`
+2. `cd` into the repository and install dependencies with `yarn add`
 3. `yarn test` or `yarn test --coverage` (`istanbul` will create coverage reports in `coverage/lcov-report/`)

 ## Generating Documentation